What is the Penalty for Cutting Tree Without Permit: NSW Rules

 Fill out the necessary

-tree removal application forms and provide supporting documents, such as arborist reports or site plans.
+tree removal application forms and provide supporting documents to your local council, such as arborist reports or site plans.

 3. Await Approval